Create Outlook Entries from Word

-Click the appropriate button above to access PayPal.
+above to access PayPal.

-Create Outlook Entries from Word Document
+Create Outlook entries from a Word document

 The macro assumes that the currently active document is a list of events contained in a three column table with a header row, similar to the example below: